DNNCommunity/DNNDocs/content/designers/theme-objects/index.md

 Where the "Register" block should be on top of the ASCX file.
 The <dnn:BREADCRUMB...> block should be placed in the Theme on the spot you want it to appear.

+> [!NOTE]
-#### The following list is far from complete (some work to be done) and some of the Theme Objects in the list are legacy
+> The following list is far from complete (some work to be done) and some of the Theme Objects in the list are legacy

 |**Theme Object**|**Description**|
 |---|---|